laro/Cilia/README.md

         - `cin.read() -> String` reads
             - everything from the `istream` user-level cache (if not null),
             - or everything from the kernel buffer/cache:
                 - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically 64 KB).
 Blocks when this buffer is empty.
-When the pipe/socket is closed it returns "" and then a isEOF() returns true.
+When no data is buffered anymore and the pipe/socket is closed, then it returns "" and then a following isEOF() returns true.
                 - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
 Blocks when this cache is empty.
-When the end of file is reached, then it returns "" and a isEOF() returns true.
+When no data is buffered anymore and the end of file is reached, then it returns "" and a following isEOF() returns true.
         - `cin.readImmediately() -> String` reads everything that is currently available, possibly `""`, it never blocks.
             - For polling / busy loops, _rarely_ appropriate.
-            - You need to check isOEF() separately.
+            - You need to check isEOF() separately.
         - `cin.readAll() -> String` reads everything until the end of the file.
             - With pipes/sockets, it blocks until the pipe/socket is closed.
         - `cin.readLine() -> String` reads until newline.
             - The newline character is removed from the line.
             - With pipes/sockets it blocks until a line is available (or pipe/socket is closed).
-            - When the end of file is reached, then it returns "" and a isEOF() returns true.
+            - When the end of file is reached, then it returns "" and a following isEOF() returns true.
-        - `cin.readChar() -> String` reads a single character (returns a String, as UTF-8 characters/graphemes may consist of multiple bytes).
+        - `cin.readChar() -> String` reads a single character (actually a "grapheme cluster").
+            - Returns a String, as UTF-8 characters/graphemes may consist of multiple bytes.
-            - With pipes/sockets it blocks until a character is available (or pipe/socket is closed).
+            - With pipes/sockets it blocks until a character is available (or the pipe/socket is closed).
-            - When the end of file is reached, then it returns "" (and a isEOF() returns true).
+            - When the end of file is reached, then it returns "" (and a following isEOF() returns true).
-        - TODO? `cin.readCodePoint() -> Int32` reads a single Unicode code point (as Int32; but beware: some graphemes, like emoji, may consist of multiple code points).
+        - TODO? `cin.readCodePoint() -> Int32` reads a single Unicode code point (as Int32).
+            - But beware: some graphemes, like emoji, consist of multiple code points.
-            - When the end of file is reached, then it returns -1 (and a isEOF() returns true).
+            - When the end of file is reached, then it returns -1 (and a following isEOF() returns true).
     - ByteStream
         - `out.write(Byte[])`
-        - `in.read() -> Byte[]` reads everything that is currently available (possibly returns an empty array).
+        - `in.read() -> Byte[]` reads
+            - everything from the `istream` user-level cache (if not null),
+            - or everything from the kernel buffer/cache:
+                - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically 64 KB).
+Blocks when this buffer is empty.
+When no data is buffered anymore and the pipe/socket is closed, then it returns an empty array and a following isEOF() returns true.
+                - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
+Blocks when this cache is empty.
+When no data is chached anymore and the end of file is reached, then it returns an empty array and a following isEOF() returns true.
+        - `in.read(Int n) -> Byte[]` reads exactly n bytes.
+            - Blocks until the number of bytes are read
-        - `in.read(Int n) -> Byte[]` reads n bytes, may block, may throw an exception if end of file reached before n bytes are read.
+            - Throws an exception if end of file is reached before n bytes are read.
-        - `in.read(Int minimum, maximum) -> Byte[]` reads everything that is currently available, up to the given `maximum` number of bytes, blocks until the `minimum` number of bytes are read (may return an empty array when `minimum` is `0`).
+        - `in.read(Int minimum, maximum) -> Byte[]` reads everything that is currently available, up to the given `maximum` number of bytes.
+            - Blocks until the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).
+            - Throws an exception if end of file reached before `minimum` bytes are read.
             - `in.read(minimum..maximum) -> Byte[]`
-        - `in.readUpTo(Int n) -> Byte[]` reads everything that is currently available, up to the given number of bytes (possibly returns an empty array).
         - `in.readAll() -> Byte[]` reads everything until the end of the stream.
         - `in.ignore(Int n)` ignores/discards n bytes from the input stream.
         - `in.ignoreAll()` ignores/discards everything that is currently in the input stream.